 All six lunar touchdowns, beginning with Apollo 11 in 1969 and culminating with Apollo 17 in 1972, occurred during Nixon's presidency making Richard Nixon the only president to witness a moon landing during his time in the White House.
 This deck features phases of the Moon and photographs of lunar modules from the archives of NASA.

-Product selected to accompany Apollo 11: One Giant Leap for Mankind.
-On view through January 12 at the Richard Nixon Presidential Library and Museum.
+Product selected to accompany the Nixon Library's exhibition Apollo 11: One Giant Leap for Mankind.